Blue State Blues: Biden, Democrats Want Retribution Not Reconciliation

 And all along, the left — with the media’s help — claimed that “this is what democracy looks like.”
 It is no great mystery that, eventually, some on the right took them at their word.
 After all, the left had used political violence for years — and it won.

 None of that excuses President Donald Trump.
 He shares the blame for Wednesday’s riot.
 It has damaged his legacy and clouded his remarkable achievements.
-Even if he believes he was cheated, he had a duty to defend law and order.
+Even if he believes he was cheated, he had a duty to uphold law and order.
 He failed.

 Yet somehow the depravity of political violence only becomes clear to Democrats and the media when the other side does it.